Jack McNie: Background

 McNie was born in Scotland.
 He emigrated to Canada, settled in Hamilton, Ontario and married Mary Kathleen Skeans (1929–1980).
 Prior to being elected, McNie managed Kelley Advertising from the mid-1950s to 1971.

 Politics

 He was elected in the general election in 1971.
 In 1972 he was appointed to cabinet as Minister of Colleges and Universities.
 In 1974 he was demoted to the position of Minister without portfolio.
-McNie had asked Davis to reduce his workload due to health reasons.
+McNie had asked Davis to reduce his workload for health reasons.
 He did not stand for re election in the 1975 general election.

 Cabinet posts

 Later life

 After leaving politics, he has served as a Co-Chair of the "Committee for Hamilton Place", as a Director at The Hamilton Council for a United Canada and as a Director of a private company, Maplex Management & Holdings Limited.